 \section{Introduction}

-\IEEEPARstart{T}{elemedicine} has experienced a significant boom during the past few decades.
-An important enabler of this progress is wireless communication and wireless power transfer for medical implants via radiofrequency fields, which renders the antenna a crucial element.
+\IEEEPARstart{T}{elemedicine} has experienced a significant boom during the past few decades and important enabler of this progress is wireless communication with, and wireless power transfer to, medical implants via radiofrequency fields, which renders the antenna a crucial element.
 Laws of physics, however, bound the performance of antennas, and the knowledge of these limits is essential to improve the development of telemedicine devices.